eclipse-researchlabs/brain-iot-tutorials/_tutorial/10-developer.md

 [INFO] BUILD SUCCESS
 [INFO] ------------------------------------------------------------------------
 ```
+The logs indicated that the smart behaviours are unpacked from the maven local Repo (~/.m2) to the `target` directory folder
+{:.note}

 Enter the `target` folder and check the geenrated marketplace:
 ```bash
 ~/security-light-marketplace $ ls target/marketplace